By Ashlee Anderson

 Thousands of people embrace the sharing economy by being a part of peer-to-peer marketplaces like TaskRabbit, Airbnb, and Rover.
 You too can quickly and easily sign up for these sites and start earning extra money, one gig at a time.

-It’s not unreasonable to think you could earn a substantial income every month running errands, renting a spare room, or even dog sitting.
-After all, the average Airbnb host can pay for 81% of their rent or mortgage each month just by offering one bedroom for use on this popular room-sharing site.
+It’s not unreasonable to think you could earn a substantial income every month running errands, listing a spare room, or even dog sitting.
+After all, the average Airbnb host can pay for 81% of their rent or mortgage each month just by listing one bedroom for use on this popular room-sharing site.

 If you don’t have an extra room to spare – no problem!
 Have a car that’s just gathering dust in your garage?
 Consider signing up for the car-sharing site, Turo.
 The average person can earn $6,501 a year lending out a car that otherwise takes up space in their driveway all day.